Miguel Cabrera Player Props: Tigers vs. White Sox

-After batting .107 with seven walks and an RBI in his past 10 games, Miguel Cabrera and the Detroit Tigers face the Chicago White Sox (who will start Dylan Cease) at 1:40 PM ET on Sunday.
+The Detroit Tigers, including Miguel Cabrera (.343 on-base percentage in past 10 games, 71 points above season-long percentage), battle starter Mike Clevinger and the Chicago White Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the White Sox.
+In his most recent game, he racked up three hits (going 3-for-3 with a double and two RBI) against the Rangers.

 Miguel Cabrera Game Info & Props vs. the White Sox